Gopinath Muthukad: Magic Academy

 The Academy of Magical Sciences, popularly known as Magic Academy, was established in the year 1996, in Thiruvananthapuram, Kerala.
 The founder patron was Late Malayattoor Ramakrishnan and after it was late Jnanpith awardee O. N. V. Kurup.
 And now the torch of leadership is handled by acclaimed film director, Shri.
 Adoor Gopalakrishnan.

-It was established under the Cultural and Charitable institutions act, for the upliftment and promotion of the magic art, moreover in using the art to fight against all kinds of irrational beliefs, superstitions, violence and other evil practices existing in our society.
+It was established under the Cultural and Charitable Institutions Act, to uplift and promote the art of magic and to spread the message against all kinds of irrational beliefs, superstitions, violence and other evil practices existing in our society.

 National Voyages

 Under the leadership of Magic Academy, Gopinath Muthukad has undertaken four national voyages from Kanyakumari to Kashmir which includes Vismay Bharata Yatra (2002), Gandhi Mantra (2005), Vismay Swaraj Yatra (2007) and Mission India (2010) and many state level voyages.
-All these Yatras has been undertaken with the motives to foster a sense of national integration, to spread the vital messages of Mahatma Gandhi, Communal harmony, to counter the violence and terrorism existing in our nation, to spread awareness against drug and alcohol abuse etc.
+All these Yatras have been undertaken with the motives to foster a sense of national integration, to spread the vital messages of Mahatma Gandhi, communal harmony, counter the violence and terrorism existing in our nation, and spread awareness against drug abuse and alcoholism.

+In 2024, with the support of Govt. of India, he successfully conducted 5th national awareness voyage ‘Inclusive India’ from Kanyakumari to Kashmir to convey the message of social inclusion of Persons with Disabilities (PwDs).
+The team travelled through all the states of India covering more than 22,000 kms from October to December 2024.